 A lookup name, presented to one of the directory functions given below, is usually a file name.
 However, it may optionally specify the name of a directory in which to look for the file (or record the new file).
 The lookup name is processed from left to right.
 If the character "<" appears at the head of the lookup name, the system directory ("SysDir.") becomes the "current" directory; whenever the character ">" follows a name, the name is looked up in the current directory and that file becomes the new current directory.
-If no directory is specified in the lookup name, the system directory SysDir, and will then look up fil in dir.
+If no directory is specified in the lookup name, the "working directory" is assumed.
+Example: "<dir>fil." will look up dir in the system directory SysDir, and will then look up fil in dir.
 Any illegal characters in a lookup name are replaced with "-" characters.

 File Versions: The file system also supports multiple versions of the same file; this feature may be enabled or disabled when the operating system is installed.
 The version number is recorded by appending an exclamation mark and the decimal version number to the file name; file names without version numbers appended act as if they are "version 0."
-The OpenFile function uses lookup names and version number (e.g., "Sys.Errors!3."), then no version defaulting is done--the lookup operates on precisely the file specified.
+The OpenFile function uses lookup names and version control information to locate a desired file.
+If the lookup name contains a version number (e.g., "Sys.Errors!3."), then no version defaulting is done--the lookup operates on precisely the file specified.
 (This processing is identical with versions enabled and disabled.)